 Screening for Appropriate Assessment (AA) of a proposed development is an integral function of the EirGrid environmental team.
 Screening for AA is undertaken or managed by EirGrid's Senior Ecologist.
 This process is fundamental in determining the planning status of projects that normally fall under the category of exempted development.
-This process of internal Screening for AA was subject to scrutiny by the High Court in a Judicial Review, and has been found to be robust.

 In addition, during the pre-application process, the Senior Planner and Senior Ecologist liaise closely with Statutory and non-statutory planning and environmental agencies to discuss and address any issues regarding the planning and environmental aspects of a proposed development.
-EirGrid's Senior Planner and

-Senior Ecologist have acted as expert witnesses at a number of Oral Hearings conducted by An Bord Pleanála in respect of Strategic Infrastructure Development (SID) applications since 2012.
+EirGrid's Senior Planner and Senior Ecologist have acted as expert witnesses at a number of Oral Hearings conducted by An Bord Pleanála in respect of Strategic Infrastructure Development (SID) applications since 2012.

-In accordance with Mitigation Measure EMM2 of the SEA for the IP 2011-2016, EirGrid commissioned GISbased Strategic Environmental Constraints Mapping.
+In accordance with Mitigation Measure EMM2 of the SEA for the IP 2011-2016, EirGrid commissioned GIS-based Strategic Environmental Constraints Mapping.
 This mapping is used as the basis for project-specific constraints mapping, and can be built upon with other datasets to create heat mapping, which informs EirGrid and its consultants of the environmental sensitivities of a study area.